Electoral Area Residents:

 9:00 am - 4:00 pm

 The fee is $2 per container (120L max), up to 4 containers (480L max).
 More than 4 containers will be charged the minimum fee of $8.00; or, if weighing more than 100kgs, 10% of tonnage at $80/tonne.
 Any loads from the public that could fill a pick-up truck bed (1.5m³) requires 48-hour notice.
 Call 250-352-8161 to book a disposal appointment.

 Curbside Collection Services

-Curbside pickup is one of the most cost and fuel efficient ways of moving any waste from communities to our facilities, and results in the greatest amount of diversion from the landfill.
-Putting kitchen waste in your curbside organics bin is a simple and important habit to integrate into your daily life.
+Curbside pickup is a convenient and effective method of collecting waste in higher density locations.
 The RDCK Composting Facilities can take a wider range of materials than can typically be composted at home, such as meats, small bones, dairy and cooked foods.
 We encourage anyone with curbside services to utilize them.